 Who is analyzes, views, and utilizes data?
-SECD survey data is analyzed and reported to the district through Greenbush.
-The cooperative also shares the results with the Kansas State Department of Education.
+Survey data is analyzed and reported to the district through BrightBytes®.
 The school district will use data from the survey in multiple means.
 At the district level, data is reviewed and used by the District Improvement Team, District Site Council, and Building Leadership Teams.
 It will be used as one of the determinate factors in setting district and building goals for the systems cycle.
 Additionally, the data will provide meaningful information for the District Multi-Tier System of Supports (MTSS) Committee, as well as provide baseline data for students’ perception of mindset, social abilities, and emotional growth over time.
-The school district and KSDE never ask for personally identifiable information related to this survey.
 The survey is used solely by schools and the district with the intent of school/district improvement.
-Any survey data provided to the public is voluntary and will be aggregate data included on a school or district accreditation page.

 Why does the district believe it's necessary to survey in this manner, and what does the district hope to accomplish with this information?
 In accordance with KESA, the district will administer perception surveys to multiple stakeholder groups, including students, staff, parents, and community members.
 Each respective group will take the survey twice a year, and it will track longitudinal data.
 Due to the expanded understanding and appreciation of school improvement, the state of Kansas has new focus on holistic student growth.
 In addition to skill sets beyond academics, the goal is to attain trend data which shows improved student social and emotional development.